Synchronicity From Synchronized Chaos: Internal Sync vs. Mind-Matter Sync and the Role of Meaning

+To generalize from the geophysical models, we note that blocks are ``coherent structures", as commonly arise in a variety of nonlinear field theories.
+Such structures, of which solitons are perhaps the best known example, persist over a period of time because of a balance between nonlinear and dispersive effects.
 While no generally accepted definition of ``coherent structure" has been articulated, one view of their fundamental nature can support the proposed general connection with meaningfulness.
 For a structure to persist, the different degrees of freedom of the underlying field theory must continue to satisfy a fixed relationship as they evolve separately.
 That behavior defines generalized synchronization, the phenomenon in which two dynamical systems synchronize, but with a correspondence between states given by a relationship other than the identity \cite{Rul}.
 Coherent structures are then characterized by {\it internal} generalized synchronization within a system.

-Consider two synchronously coupled systems, representing reality and model/mind, respectively, and suppose that each system also exhibits internal synchronization of some degrees of freedom.
-Then a knowledge of the current value of one of the internally synchronized variables in reality will automatically determine the values of all variables that synchronize with it.
-It is proposed that such a relationship captures ``meaningfulness" in the usual sense of that term.
-The more extensive the internal synchronization pattern, the greater is the meaning of any single variable belonging to the pattern, and the greater is the meaning of any coincidence between the value of that variable and the corresponding value in another system.
-But such coincidences are inevitable if the underlying fields are totally or intermittently synchronized.
+As state variables that are generally synchronized with other state variables reveal additional information, it is proposed that such relationships capture ``meaningfulness" in the usual sense of that term.

 Meaningfulness is even more naturally defined as internal synchronization within mind.
 A response to a given external stimulus by any ``element" of mind is likely to be deemed meaningful if there are synchronized, parallel responses of other mental elements.